vegito2002/Better-Diff/README.md

 ```
 This result does not explain the correct bracket pairing.
 ### Multi-file Referencing
 As the *Multi* in the project name.
-We try to integrate out algorithm into a more niche domain to provide better functionality.
+We try to integrate our algorithm into a more niche domain to provide better functionality.
 Consider such a scenario:

 <img src="https://www.dropbox.com/s/pni6ojruwl4nn25/Screenshot%202018-02-19%2019.03.13.png?raw=1" width="300">